VB6 to .NET Migration: Strategies, Challenges, Actuality

-- Poor architecture choices might be inherited from the original code, eliminating them would require additional efforts.
+- Poor architecture choices might be inherited from the original code.
+Eliminating them will need extra efforts.

 Advantages of the Rewriting approach:

-- The only way to go if a change of platform to web or mobile is required.
+- Change of platform to web or mobile is the only way to go;

-- Architecture written from scratch using modern approaches allows cheaper development of improvements and more reasonable ongoing support expenses in the long term.
+- Architecture written from scratch using modern approaches allows cheaper development of improvements.
+Also, it makes more reasonable ongoing support expenses in the long term.

 Disadvantages of the Rewriting approach:

-- Requires a bigger initial investment than the previous two ways, however, it is still justified by the future benefits.
+- It requires a bigger initial investment than the previous two ways.
+However, it is still justified by the future benefits.

 - Rewritten functionality must be extensively tested to confirm compliance with the old behavior.

-Discover how .NET development can benefit your business – contact us by filling out the form below.
+Discover how .NET, .NET Core and ASP.NET development can benefit your business!
+Contact us by filling out the form below.